SystemsApproach/sdn/preface.rst

 but we believe it is important to understand the scope of the opportunity.

-This book assumes a general understanding of the Internet, although an appreciation for the role switches and routers play forwarding ethernet frames and IP packets is helpful.
+This book assumes a general understanding of the Internet, although a deeper appreciation for the role switches and routers play forwarding ethernet frames and IP packets is helpful.
 Links to related background information are included to help bridge any gaps.
 This book is also a work-in-progress.
 We are eager to hear your feedback and suggestions.

 | Larry Peterson, Carmelo Cascone, Brian O'Connor, and Thomas Vachuska
 | Open Networking Foundation
-| March 2020
+| June 2020